Hospital Emergency Codes:

 The first step is to sound the alarm and notify authorities, followed by blocking all possible exits, providing a detailed description of the abductor, uniting staff members and coordinating a plan of action, calling the police, and providing them with information to assist in locating the abductor and victim, and taking action by following the pre-determined plan to ensure the safety of everyone involved.
 It's important to have regular training and drills to ensure that staff members are prepared to respond quickly and appropriately in case of an emergency.

 In order to ensure that staff members are properly trained and prepared to respond to emergencies, hospitals should provide regular drills and practice sessions.
-By doing so, staff members can become familiar with the codes in use and understand how to implement them properly.
+By doing so, staff members becomes familiar with the codes in use and understand how to implement them properly.
 Additionally, it is important for all healthcare facilities to update their emergency procedures regularly and keep staff informed of any changes.
 This can help ensure that everyone is prepared to respond quickly and appropriately in an emergency.

 References: